Program overview

 Career Options

-• Urban Planner: Develops plans and programs for land use in urban areas, focusing on sustainable development and community needs.
+- Urban Planner: Develops plans and programs for land use in urban areas, focusing on community needs and environmental sustainability.

-• Geographic Information Systems (GIS) Specialist: Utilizes GIS technology to analyze spatial data and create maps for various applications.
+- Geographic Information Systems (GIS) Analyst: Utilizes GIS technology to analyze spatial data and create maps for various applications, including urban planning and resource management.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.